12 Best Coffee Shops in Barcelona You Shouldn’t Miss

 As a digital nomad living in Barcelona, I’m always on the hunt for a great coffee shop and place to work.

-The city is dotted with countless cafés on nearly every corner, each with its unique brews and atmosphere.
+The city is dotted with countless cafes on nearly every corner, each with its unique brews and atmosphere.

-Whether you’re looking for a high-quality brew or a cozy spot for a remote work session, here are 12 of my top picks for the best coffee shops in Barcelona.
+Whether you’re looking for a high-quality brew or a cozy spot for a remote work session, here are 12 of my top picks for the best coffee shops in Barcelona

 My Top Barcelona Tips & Resources Here are a few quick tips to help you plan your trip: ➜ WHERE TO STAY:Choose Eixample, Gothic Quarter, or El Born.
 Find hotels on Booking.com or Expedia. ➜ SAGRADA FAMILIA: Book tickets 2-4 weeks ahead of time on the official website.
 If tickets are sold out, check Viator or GetYourGuide. ➜ PARK GÜELL: Book tickets at least a week ahead of time on the official website. ➜ FOOD TOURS: Sample the best food and drinks in Barcelona with Devour Tours. ➜ CASA BATLLÓ: A fairytale Gaudí masterpiece—get tickets on the official website. ➜ PICKPOCKET TIP: Don’t come to Barcelona without a phone leash—seriously! ➜ GETTING AROUND: Download the FreeNow app to request taxis on demand in Barcelona.